 I saw several art galleries displaying local crafts.
 One place featured a dizzying number of highly shined bronze statues exhibited on pedestals.
 The line for snow cones was about 20 people deep and the wait to be served took a good 25 minutes.
 This part of the festival was held at the park.
 However, 10 or 11 blocks of Main Street were closed to traffic and additional vendors had set up shop and were selling everything from local arts to antiques to food.

-Coeur d’ Alene has the largest population of osprey in the Western United States.
-During the right season you can often see their nests on top of logs at the lake’s edge.
-This lake is also famous for its Chinook Salmon that weigh up to 30 pounds.
-In the winter Bald Eagles arrive to feast on the salmon.
+Coeur d’ Alene has the largest population of osprey in the western United States.
+During the right season one can often see their nests on top of logs at the lake’s edge.
+This lake is also famous for its Chinook Salmon weighing up to 30 pounds.
+In the winter bald eagles arrive to feast on the salmon.